DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-paowenceslao/README.md

 - **Isomorphism of Graphs**
   - a simple graph is isomorphic if it has a one-to-one and onto function.
-  - i.e. vertices change and still have the same connection as before.
+  - i.e. vertices change positions and still have the same connection as before.

 - **Planar Graph**
   - Graphs that can be drawn in the plane without edges having to cross.